PiperBaron/KPopRepo/Review_K-Pop_2020-12-30.md

  In my comments here I will provide you advice and suggestions with the hope that you will want this site to take on a public-facing life of its own, and that is read and appreciated not just by your peers and professors at Penn State Behrend, but by anyone excited to learn more about K-Pop!

 ### Research questions
 Your detailed and meticulously organized, schema-driven XML markup helped you to track the roles of K-Pop performers and the distribution of their lines.
-You were able to analyze the structures of K-Popl songs to see how similar they are for number of verses and choruses.
+You were able to analyze the structures of K-Pop songs to see how similar they are for number of verses and choruses.
 And your markup helped you to explore media outputs: to count the albums and album types of each band and compare them, while examining data about each band’s popularity.
 The site is as a result impressively informative!

 ###  “UX”: User Experience and Site Interface